This job does not exist anymore.

 |Salary||£15,001 - £20,000 Per Annum|

 - Hoop Social Care are currently working with a specialist, therapeutic organisation in the Stroud area.
-We have an exciting opportunity for a support worker who is experienced in supporting individuals with autism and other learning disabilities
+We have an exciting opportunity for a learning disability support worker.

-We are looking for a candidate who can confidently support young adults in both a residential and educational environment.
+We are looking for an individual who can confidently support young adults in both a residential and educational environment.
 You will be working with individuals aged 16 and over with learning disabilities, including autism and behaviour that challenges.

 You will be working within a picturesque residential learning environment; which focuses on developing communication and social skills, as well as imagination and creativity.